eForms Logo

 Download: PDF, MS Word, OpenDocument

-1. Lead-Based Paint Disclosure – Under federal law, if the landlord’s property was built before 1978, it is mandatory that the disclosure form be attached, initialed, and signed by the tenant.
+1. Lead-Based Paint Disclosure & EPA Pamphlet – Under federal law, if the landlord’s property was built before 1978, it is mandatory that the disclosure form be attached, initialed, and signed by the tenant.[1]

-2. Managers and Agents – The landlord must disclose the name of the person allowed onto the premises in addition to an address for notices and repairs.[1]
+2. Landlord’s Name and Address – The landlord must disclose the name and address of the person allowed on the property.
+The information should be used for notices sent to the landlord.[2]

 Security Deposits